USAF steps up to provide Ukraine F-16s with EW support

 Various NATO members have pledged nearly 100 F-16s to Kyiv, including 42 jets from the Netherlands, 19 from Denmark and 30 from Belgium.
 Norway initially committed two F-16s from its fleet but later upped the number to six.

-Though the type has entered service for Ukraine, their impact thus far has been muted.
+Though the type has entered service for Ukraine, the type’s impact thus far has been muted.
 The aircraft in the induction ceremony carried air-to-air missiles, suggesting that the fighters will initially be used in an air defence capacity.